-3. Norfolk Conservation Limited
+5. Norfolk Conservation Limited ("NC Ltd")

-NC Ltd is a private company registered at Companies House under number 09516279 and wholly owned by GYPT.
+- 5.1 NC Ltd is a private company registered at Companies House under number 09516279 and wholly owned by GYPT.
 It is not a charitable company.

-It is important to note that a company is also controlled if it is under the control of another controlled company.
-NC Ltd is therefore a controlled company, under the 1995 Order, until such time as GYPT ceases to be a controlled company.

-To date NC Ltd has had two directors, Bernard Williamson and Darren Barker who have undertaken these roles in their personal capacity and not under appointment by GYBC.
+It is important to note that a company is also a local authority "controlled company" if it is under the control of another controlled company.
+NC Ltd is therefore a currently a local authority "controlled company" under the 1995 Order, until such time as GYPT ceases to be a controlled company. - 5.2 To date NC Ltd has had two directors, Bernard Williamson and Darren Barker who have undertaken these roles in their personal capacity and not under appointment by GYBC. - 5.3 NC Ltd's website states: "Norfolk Conservation Ltd. is owned by Great Yarmouth Preservation Trust and all profits are used to support the work of the Great Yarmouth Preservation Trust (Charity Number: 280628)".

-www.great-yarmouth.gov.uk

-NC Ltd's website states: "Norfolk Conservation Ltd. is owned by Great Yarmouth Preservation Trust and all profits are used to support the work of the Great Yarmouth Preservation Trust (Charity Number: 280628)".
 This is also referenced in an 'Initial Business Plan' which was submitted to Companies House at the time of the company's incorporation.
-However this document is not binding on the company, and it would be preferable that this were the case.
+However this document is not binding on the company, and it would be preferable that this were the case. - 5.4 If the Trust changes, as per its own proposal, to become a local authority "influenced company", then NC Ltd will also become a local authority "influenced company".

-4. Risk Implications
+6. Risk Implications